Owuo: General and other representations

-His eye is his most distinguishable feature.
+His eye is his most distinguishable feature, even in the Jamaican story where Death has both his eyes.
+It is by Ananse blinding him using flour that he evades death.

 He is an extremely powerful deity in the Akan religion, able to fight Ta Kora to a standstill and even kill the great creator for a time in Akan mythology and is involved in every death in both Akan mythos and (believed) in real life.
 He is one of Ta Kora's rivals and is his main one in terms of life and death.